FirasBayazed/predicting_WeatherForecast/README.md

 # predicting_WeatherForecast
-- predicting_WeatherForecast by using RandomForestRegressor
+- predicting_WeatherForecast by using RandomForestRegressor using Python in Jupyter notebook
 - it's a project for practicing